What Is an Efficiency Apartment? + How to Find One [2025]

-Efficiency apartments are units with a single room containing a kitchenette, living room space, bedroom, and bathroom.
-Efficiency apartments are very similar to studios and the terms may be used interchangeably, but efficiency apartments are typically smaller than studios and come with fewer features.
+Efficiency apartments are units with a single room with a kitchenette, living room space, bedroom, and bathroom.
+These are often confused with studio apartments, but there are key differences.
+Efficiency apartments are typically smaller than studios and come with fewer features.

 The bathrooms in efficiency apartments are often smaller than the bathrooms you'd find in studios.
 Instead of a bath and shower, you might just have a shower.
 You'll also likely have less counter space in your bathroom.